How do Vietnamese Farmers Live and Work?

 Machines are used for plowing fields. ©Vietnamdrive

-Human labor is also needed for working in the fields and on farms.
-The farmer’s hand working takes the rest of the work that the machine cannot do, such as fertilizing, watering small lands, fixing big spaces in the paddy, cleaning old leaves in vegetable farms, collecting sweet potatoes, and harvesting coffee fruits.
+Human labor is also needed in the fields and on farms.
+The farmer’s handwork takes over the rest of the work that the machine cannot do, such as fertilizing, watering small lands, fixing big spaces in the paddy, cleaning old leaves in vegetable farms, collecting sweet potatoes, and harvesting coffee fruits.

-Two small tools – hoes and sickles – are vital for the Vietnamese people working on the farm.
+Two small tools, hoes and sickles, are vital for the Vietnamese working on the farm.
 They use hoes to make the soil soft, dig holes for plants, and clean grass around the trees.
 Sickles are used for cutting rice and grass, collecting vegetables, and picking fruits.

-In general, although machines for farming come to Vietnam, many farmers still use their human power to work.
-It is because the machines are expensive, and different families in the countryside own small lands in scattered regions.
+In general, although farming machines have come to Vietnam, many farmers still use human power.
+This is because machines are expensive, and families in the countryside own small lands in scattered regions.

 A lot of Vietnamese farmers work based on their experiences, not using any modern tools.
 They still guess the weather by looking at the sky, animals, or the moon to know when to prepare the seeds for growing new crops or collecting their products.